 All construction is weather permitting and subject to change without notice.
 Additional information can be found on BRTABQ.com or by calling 505-398-4ART.

 Plan ahead and stay updated each week with new construction updates.

-Also included in this week's edition, you will find traffic updates with Google Maps, information on the De Anza's Redevelopment, upcoming ARTBeat Events, the first ART canopy installation and more.
+Also included in this week's edition, you will find traffic updates with Google Maps, information on the ART bus being showcased at a recent car show, bike racks on the ART buses, increased security for ART and more.

 Real-time Traffic Updates from Google Maps

 Do you want to know what traffic will be like on Central Avenue?

 Want to know which areas have traffic shifts this week?